-You want to sell your home and get the best price possible.
-That’s every seller’s dream but there’s a fine line between getting a good price and overpricing your home.
+Every home seller wants to get the best price possible for their house.
+But there’s a fine line between getting a good price and overpricing.
 When you overprice your home, you run the risk of turning off buyers and attaching a negative stigma to your property.
-An overpriced home ends up costing you far more than just money.
-Here’s why.
+An overpriced home ends up costing you far more than just money in the long run.

 You may not realize your home is overpriced at first.
-But when your home sits on the market for months and months on end with little to no interest, it’s likely your home is overpriced.
+But when your home sits on the market for months on end with little to no buyer interest, you might have a problem with the list price.

-Unfortunately, it’s hard to know if the problem is directly related to overpricing because buyers won’t necessarily say to your face.
-When your home is not at the right price point, the selling process can drag on, making it more difficult as time goes on.
+Unfortunately, it’s hard to know if the problem is directly related to overpricing because buyers won’t necessarily say this to your face.
+But when your home is not at the right price point, the selling process can drag on, making it even more difficult as time goes on.

-You might want to sell your home for the money but if it won’t move on the market, you’re still stuck with the costs.
-That means you’re still paying the mortgage, still paying taxes, and any fees or costs related to maintenance.
+You might want to sell your home for the money but if it won’t move on the market, you’re still stuck with the carrying costs of homeownership.
+In other words, you’re still paying the mortgage, taxes, utilities, and any fees or costs related to maintenance.
 If you’re staging the house, this is also a huge potential monthly expense.

-The problem is even worse if you’ve already moved to a new place, that could mean paying for two places at the same time which could be costly.
-All of this has an effect on your financial life and can exacerbate your situation, making you feel strapped for cash.
+The problem is even worse if you’ve already moved to a new place.
+This means you’re probably paying for two places at the same time.
+All of this has an affect on your financial life and can exacerbate your living situation, making you feel strapped for cash.

 Why overpricing happens

-We get it, you want to get the most out of your home.
+Obviously, you want to get the most money out of your home sale.
 But the value of your home is based on what the market is willing to pay, not what you might calculate on a spreadsheet.
-If no one is willing, then it’s likely they don’t think it is worth the price tag.
+If no one is willing to buy it, then it’s likely they don’t think it is worth the price tag.

 Sometimes overpricing happens when sellers refuse to take the advice of the professionals around them.
 It can be easy to get stuck on a number and not want to relent until you get it.
 That mentality can be beneficial in so far as it gives you confidence to meet your financial goals.
 But it can also result in waiting too long to lower the price.

-Other times it could be the professionals around you that are doing more harm than good when it comes to overpricing your home.
+Other times it could be the professionals around you who are pushing you to overprice your home.
 Some agents can try to win your business and tell you what you want to hear rather than give realistic quotes about what your home is worth.
 To get you onboard and boost their commissions, agents may mismanage expectations.

-Additionally, there could be the rare case of working with a completely inexperienced realtor who isn’t familiar with the market.
-They’re just interested in selling the house but lack the awareness to price the home properly.
+Additionally, there could be the rare case of working with an inexperienced realtor who isn’t familiar with the market.
+They’re interested in selling the house but lack the awareness to price the home properly.
 Perhaps they simply misjudge the market.

 The good news is that it doesn’t have to be this way.
 If you want to sell your home as-is and get the best price available, help is available.
 Contact Sundae today to learn more about how we can buy your dated or distressed home without the hurdles of the conventional listing process.